Twin City Rapid Transit Company: Rise of the system

 From 1906 to 1926, TCRT experimented with "streetcar boats."
 Officially known as Express Boats, they were steam-powered vessels with designs reminiscent of the streetcars of the day.
 The boats operated between communities on Lake Minnetonka, but improved roads in that area hit ridership hard in the 1920s.
 Ultimately, seven were built, but most of them were scuttled in the lake in 1926.

 TCRT also expanded into the suburban amusement park business by opening the Wildwood Amusement Park on White Bear Lake and Big Island Park on Lake Minnetonka.
 The park on Big Island was serviced by three large ferry boats from Excelsior.

 As the rise of the internal combustion engine in transportation grew, the Twin City Rapid Transit acquired several bus lines that began to pop up around the time of World War I. They also acquired a taxicab company in the 1920s.

 When the transportation system peaked in 1922, it had nearly 530 mi of track and 1021 streetcars.
 Rail extended a distance of about 50 mi from Stillwater on the bank of the St. Croix River in the east to Lake Minnetonka in the west.
 For a time, TCRT was the largest employer in the area.

 It is rumored that anyone who lived in Minneapolis was no farther than 400 yd (less than 1/4 mi) from the nearest station at that time.

+Reported streetcar and interurban operating track listed under Minneapolis, Minnesota.